 The drip pan, meanwhile, gets a double dose of corrosion causers; it absorbs radiant heat and exposure to moisture in the form of drippings.
 If either part begins to corrode, your Traeger could develop hot spots.

 Test the RTD Probe

 The simplest way to test the RTD is to use a remote thermometer like the iGrill.
-While the RTD and thermometer readings may not line up exactly (they probably measure the temperature at different intervals), they should be close and should dovetail over the course of a twenty minute test cook.
+While the RTD and thermometer readings may not line up exactly (they probably measure the temperature at different intervals), they should be close.
+Make sure that they dovetail over the course of a twenty-minute test cook.

 The Fire Goes Out Mid-Cook

-Likewise a bad RTD that’s relaying inaccurate readings can cause the controller to dump too few pellets, preventing it from being able to maintain a fire.
+Likewise, a bad RTD relaying inaccurate readings can cause the controller to dump too few pellets, preventing it from maintaining a proper fire.

 Pellets Aren’t Being Fed to the Fire Pot

 If the auger isn’t moving but the motor is fine, there could be a pellet jam preventing the auger from spinning.
-Clearing the jam requires removing the hopper and doing some light mechanical work, but there are plenty of step-by-step videos that simplify the process and show exactly how to do it.
+Clearing the jam requires removing the hopper and doing some light mechanical work; you’ll find plenty of step-by-step videos that simplify the process and show exactly you how to do this.